nucleic/enaml/docs/source/get_started/introduction.rst

 | Markup is translated to .Net | Markup is interpreted by a VM       |
 +------------------------------+-------------------------------------+

+While both of these frameworks are popular and robust, neither are very friendly for developing in a Python-centric ecosystem.
+The lack of a robust declarative UI framework for Python is the motivating force behind Enaml.

-Enaml brings this UI development paradigm to Python in a seamlessly integrated fashion.
+Enaml brings the declarative UI paradigm to Python in a seamlessly integrated fashion.
 The grammar of the Enaml language is a strict superset of Python.
-This means that any valid Python file is a valid Enaml file, though the converse is not necessary true.
-The tight integration with Python means that the developer feels at home and uses standard Python syntax when expressing how their data should bind to the visual attributes of the UI.
+This means that any valid Python file is also a valid Enaml file, though the converse is not necessary true.
+The tight integration with Python means that the developer feels at home and uses standard Python syntax when expressing how their data models bind to the visual attributes of the UI.

-The following snippet shows how the window above is defined in Enaml:
+As a testament to just how natural it is to define a UI in the Enaml language, the following snippet of code is the entire definition for the screenshot of the window above.
+Even before any introduction to the language, it is clear that the structure of the UI is reflected directly in the structure of the code.
+This makes the code easier to read, write, and maintain; which in turn slashes development time and leads to more robust applications.

 .. code-block:: enaml